Buyer Enablement

 Nor is the information sorted and neatly organised – buying groups must wade through dozens of blog articles, guides, reports, eBooks, and more to find answers and solutions.
 It's a glut of content.
 No wonder they revise their assumptions.
 There's no centralisation.
 No collaboration.
 No helpful advice.

 Is this what buyers want?
-According to the research, no. B2B buyers consistently prefer a personal relationship with potential partners, working together to answer questions and forge a deal.
+According to the research, no. B2B sales buyers consistently prefer a personal relationship with potential partners, working together to answer questions and forge a deal.
 They want trusted advisors, not hard sellers.

 Leveraging buyer enablement to simplify complex deals